dotnet/docs-maui/docs/data-cloud/local-web-services.md

 In addition, to run your app on Android you must add the required network security configuration, and to run your app on iOS you must opt-out of Apple Transport Security (ATS).
 For more information, see [Android network security configuration](#android-network-security-configuration) and [iOS ATS configuration](#ios-ats-configuration).

-You must ensure also ensure that your ASP.NET Core web service is configured to allow HTTP traffic.
+You must also ensure that your ASP.NET Core web service is configured to allow HTTP traffic.
 This can be achieved by adding a HTTP profile to the `profiles` section of *launchSettings.json* in your ASP.NET Core web service project:

 ```json
 {